Nuclear facility hacks remain fairly superficial for now, say DHS and FBI

 What it’s like to drive a car while it’s being hacked

-A new report from the New York Times sheds some light on ongoing cyber threats to U.S. nuclear facilities.
+A new report from The New York Times sheds some light on ongoing cyberthreats to U.S. nuclear facilities.
 According to the report, a number of manufacturing and energy facilities have been penetrated in attacks that began in May.

 The Times obtained a joint DHS and FBI joint report which names Wolf Creek Nuclear Operating Corporation in Kansas as a specific target, though the story suggests that other facilities were also targeted.
-The joint FBI and DHS statement was categorized as an amber level alert, marking it as “information [that] requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.”
+The joint FBI and DHS statement was categorized as an amber-level alert, marking it as “information [that] requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.”

 In a statement to TechCrunch on behalf of both agencies, DHS clarified that the hackers have not penetrated these nuclear facilities beyond “administrative and business networks,” indicating that the deeper control systems that could cause system failure or other meaningful forms of disruption were not impacted.
 Network administration was also unaffected.